 Dunhill 1907 – Produced by Dunhill of St James’s Street – itself a subsidiary of the giant British American Tobacco – this is a lovely little New World cigar with depth and character and a hint of sweetness from the Brazilian filler leaf.
 Great value and recommended again in the robusto size.
 RRP £12

-Montecristo No.2 – Long regarded a Cuban classic, this is a Piramide, or pointed cigar and is a big hitter at 6 1/8ins x 52 Ring Gauge; expect bold, leathery flavours and a long and satisfying smoke.
+Montecristo No.2 – Long regarded a Cuban classic, this is a Piramide, and is a big hitter at 6 1/8ins x 52 Ring Gauge; expect bold, leathery flavours and a long and satisfying smoke.
 RRP £20